 This course covers the Age of Independence (1756-87), a time in which the fate of the continent hung in the balance, and that produced the Declaration of Independence, the Constitution, the creation of a new government and nation.
 The course will also examine the role of women in families, labor, and the war, and consider the contribution of America's allies in the revolutionary struggle.
-These and many other themes will be explored through primary sources generated by contemporaries; through monographs and scholarly articles, and a select number of films.
+The course draws upon contemporary sources as well as analytical works written by later historians.
+Judicious use of films pertinent to the period will also be featured.

-The Early Republic, 1815-1848

-PREREQUISITE: HIST 101, 102, 151, or 152.
+The Early Republic, 1815-1848 PREREQUISITE: HIST 101, 102, 151, or 152.
 RECOMMENDED PREPARATION: HIST 151

 This course covers that largely forgotten era between the American Revolution and the Civil War, when the USA was a fledgling republic, when social and economic instability threatened the political establishment, when religious experimentation was at its apex, when the institution of slavery grew to staggering proportions, when sectional strife threatened the integrity of the nation.
-These and other themes will be discussed through historical monographs, scholarly articles, a major novel, and a select number of films.
+The course draws upon contemporary sources as well as analytical works written by later historians.